|

 Spiritual Wellness and Relapse Prevention

 Pink cloud psychology refers to the phase of recovery in which a person feels strong and accomplished because they’ve kicked the habit.
 Having a strong spiritual grounding can help strengthen and extend this healthy phase of addiction recovery.
 Spiritual wellness provides tools for resisting high-risk situations such as being offered drugs by others.
-Experts recognize eight dimensions of wellness, and all of them contribute to health, well-being and addiction relapse prevention.
+Experts recognize eight dimensions of wellness, which all contribute to health, well-being, and addiction relapse prevention.

 The End of Pink Cloud Syndrome